-If you sustain an injury in any public place, whether that place is controlled by a private person/entity (for example, a shopping centre), or a government authority (for example, on a footpath or public park or reserve) and it can be shown that your injury happened because of someone else’s negligence then you may be entitled to make a ‘public liability’ claim for appropriate compensation.
+We are public liability lawyers in Queensland.
+If you sustain an injury in any public place, you may be entitled to make a public liability claim for compensation.
+Your injury may have occurred in a place controlled by a private person/entity (for example, a shopping centre), or a government authority (for example, on a footpath or public park or reserve).
+If it can be shown that your injury happened because of someone else’s negligence, we can help you with a pubic liability claim.

 Types of ‘public liability’ claims which can arise include: